 What happens next?

-All applications will be reviewed on a rolling basis and assessed by a team of representatives from Transparency International.
-After the 20th September 2016 the application period will close.
-Winners will be informed no later than the 30th September 2016.
+Applications will be reviewed and selected on a rolling basis by a team of representatives from TI, the final deadline for submission is 15 August 2018.
+Selected YJs will be informed no later than 31st August 2018, possibly earlier.